Jerry Williams (singer): Career

 In 1989, Williams released the song "Did I Tell You", which became his biggest hit, and the record JW which led to him being discovered by a new generation.
 A music video was also filmed for "Did I Tell You".
 During this time, Williams also had the stage show act "Live på Börsen" at Hamburger Börs in Stockholm.
 Williams followed it up with more shows such as Live 'n Jive at Hamburger Börs in 1999, Jerka at Stora Teatern in Gothenburg and Göta Lejon in Stockholm in 2002.
 As well as "Ringside" at Scalateatern in 2005, and Lorensbergsteatern in Gothenburg in 2006.
 In 1985, Williams was awarded a cultural award Swedish Trade Union Confederation, and in 1991 he was pictured on a Swedish stamp.
 In the Eurovision Song Contest of 1989, he was a part of the choir for the song "En dag" which was performed by Tommy Nilsson representing Sweden.

 In 1986, he lost almost 2.9 million (SEK), reportedly as a result of mismanagement of funds by his financial advisor.
 Williams was a host for Sommar i P1 on Sveriges Radio on 5 August 2009.
 In 2010, an art project featuring his work was exhibited at Göteborgs Konsthall in Gothenburg.
 In 2009 and 2010 he had the show Dynamite at Rondo in Gothenburg and Tyrol in Stockholm.
 He performed on the popular TV show Allsång på Skansen on several occasions.

 On 17 January 2013, Williams premiered his farewell tour Jerry – The Farewell Show at Cirkus in Stockholm.
 Over 100,000 tickets were sold for the entire pan-Sweden tour for most of 2013.

 Also in 2013, Williams co-operated with opera singer Malena Ernman on the latter's album I decembertid.
 He sang "Counting Miracles", the opening track of the album as a duet with Ernman.
 The song charted at Svensktoppen, and placed as number one on 6 April 2014.

 Language

 One of Williams' trademarks was the unique language and speech pattern he used throughout his life.
 It was a kind of sociolect based on old Stockholm dialects and slang, mixed with words and expressions used by touring musicians, notably smaller bands touring by bus.
 He also invented words, metaphors and expressions of his own; some of which would filter out and become part of the Swedish way of talking.
-Sometimes when he appeared in national TV, the broadcast company would subtitle the program in Standard Swedish.
+Sometimes when he appeared on national TV, the broadcast company would subtitle the program in Standard Swedish.